-- Visit the knot website at https://www.theknot.com/ (or similar sites) for local wedding vendors, checklists, a personalized wedding plan based on your budget, guest list manager, registries, etc. There's a wealth of information online to help you in planning your special day.
+- Visit the knot website for local wedding vendors, checklists, a personalized wedding plan based on your budget, guest list manager, registries, etc. There's a wealth of information online to help you plan your special day.

-- Need wedding bands or planning a wedding or honeymoon?
-Check out VCU's discounts on jewelry, airport parking, auto rental, hotels, and other travel resources.
+- Check out VCU's discounts on jewelry, airport parking, auto rental, hotels, and other travel resources.

-- Where to get a marriage license?
-A license is issued by the clerk of the circuit court in any county or city in the Commonwealth.
-Marriage licenses issued in Virginia are for marriages performed in Virginia only.
-You will need to present a valid photo ID and a certified copy of your birth certificate.
-The marriage must be performed within 60 days after the license is issued.
+- A marriage license is issued by the clerk of the circuit court in any county or city in the Commonwealth.
+Licenses issued in Virginia are for marriages performed in Virginia only.
+You will need to present a valid photo ID and a certified copy of your birth certificate and the marriage must be performed within 60 days after the license is issued.

 - Be sure to review and compare health benefits.
 Decide if you'll be enrolling your spouse on your health plan or if you'll drop your benefits to enroll with your spouse.
 To add your spouse to your VCU plan, your marriage must be recognized in the Commonwealth of Virginia and the employee must include a photocopy of a certified or registered marriage certificate.
-The Health Benefits Enrollment Form must be submitted within 60 days of the marriage.
+For more information about making these changes see Changing your Benefits page.

-- Will you go on your spouse's insurance?
-If you drop your medical insurance to go on your spouse's plan and your spouse loses his or her job, that is considered a qualifying event, and you can reenroll within 60 days of the qualifying event.
+- If you drop your medical insurance to go on your spouse's plan and your spouse loses his or her job, that is considered a qualifying event, and you can reenroll within 60 days of the qualifying event.

-- Looking for a new home?
-Check out VCU's relocation resources with two local real estate firms who will be glad to assist you in purchasing or renting a new home.
+- Check out VCU's relocation resources with two local real estate firms that will be glad to assist you in purchasing or renting a new home.

-- Consider whether to participate in Flexible Spending Accounts, or if already participating, whether you need to increase or decrease your contributions to cover your spouse's uncovered health and dental expenses with tax free dollars.
-If you are gaining a dependent, you may want to begin a Dependent Care Account to pay for day care or other allowed expenses.
+- Consider whether to participate in Flexible Spending Accounts or if already participating, decide whether you need to increase or decrease your contributions to cover your spouse's uncovered health and dental expenses with tax-free dollars.
+If you are gaining a dependent, you may want to begin a Dependent Care Account to pay for daycare or other allowed expenses.